-It is the initial period of employment in which the employer can assess the suitability of the employee for the role and vice versa where the employee can decide if the role is right for them.
+It is the initial period of employment in which the employer can assess the suitability of the employee for the role.
+And vice versa.
+The employee can decide if the role is right for them.

-I am sure you have all interviewed someone who you thought would be a shining star in your business only to find a few months in it just wasn’t working.
-A probation period enable the manager or business owner to end the employment relationship without the employee being able to make an application for unfair dismissal.
+I am sure you have all interviewed someone who you thought would be a shining star in your business only to find a few months in it just isn’t working.
+A probation period enables the manager or business owner to end the employment relationship without the employee being able to make an application for unfair dismissal.

-As a manager or business owner you need to decide if the employee should be made permanent or if they should be terminated.
+As a manager or business owner, you need to decide if the employee should be made permanent or if they should be terminated.
 This decision should be an easy one if you have been monitoring their performance and providing feedback during the probation period.

 If the employee was unsuccessful in passing their probation period you must still comply with the required notice periods (In most cases, this is one week’s notice or payment in lieu of notice) and pay out all accrued entitlements.

-Below are some steps for best practice during a probation period.
+Here are some steps for best practice during a probation period.

 - Recruit a star

-- Have a solid on boarding program
+- Have a solid onboarding program

 - Ensure your business has a culture that reflects your values